 What are the eligibility requirements?

 Advisors must be currently employed by Austin Community College as a full-time staff member or as an adjunct or full-time faculty member and complete Advisor Orientation each year.

 Are there any mandatory requirements?

 Yes.
 In addition to meeting the eligibility requirements, advisors must also fulfill the following mandatory requirements:

 - Complete the Commitment Form.
-Completion is required prior to the organization receiving recognition from the college.
+Completion is required before the organization receives recognition from the college.
 Form must be submitted by October 1st of each academic year.

 - Complete Student Organization Advisor Orientation, which includes state-mandated risk management training.